-Correlative conjunctions as mentioned earlier are paired conjunctions, which means they do not come in singles words.
+Correlative conjunctions as mentioned earlier are paired conjunctions, which means they do not come in single words.
 They come in the form of pairs of words: either … or; neither … nor; both … and; not only … but also, and whether … or.
 The correlative conjunctions connect two words, phrases or clauses.

 (For meaning of correlative conjunctions, see List 12 - Conjunctions.)